d-pettersson/Raytracer/Google_tests/lib/googletest/docs/advanced.md

-Providing a custom functor allows for more control over test parameter name generation, especially for types where the automatic conversion does not generate helpful parameter names (e.g. strings as demonstrated above).
+Providing a custom functor allows for more control over test parameter name generation, especially for types where the automatic conversion does not generate helpful parameter names (e.g_. strings as demonstrated above).
 The following example illustrates this for multiple parameters, an enumeration type and a string, and also demonstrates how to combine generators.
 It uses a lambda for conciseness: